computational-psychology/hrl/tests/calibration/README.md

 1. **Combining sessions** (`test_combine_*`): Multiple measurement tables are merged into a single intensity-to-luminance map; NaN readings are dropped.
-2. **Outlier removal** (`test_remove_outliers_*`): Measurements that deviate strongly from the median at an intensity level are excluded.
+2. **Outlier removal** (`test_remove_outliers_*`): Measurements that deviate strongly from the median at an intensity level are excluded;
+   a single measurement per intensity is always kept unchanged.
 3. **Averaging** (`test_average_*`): The remaining measurements at each intensity level are averaged to produce a clean intensity–luminance table.